golemfactory/yagna-docs/provider-tutorials/provider-cli.md

 ### Keystore

-The provider has an embedded certificate keystore which is used to keep certificates which then can be used by specific Rules.
+The provider has an embedded keystore, used to hold certificates.
+Specific rules can then reference those certificates to enable certain actions.

 By default it contains only Golem public certificates for `AuditedPayload` and `Partner` rules.